 Profiling people is an acceptable reality!

-It’s not racist, sexist, islamophobia, or any other label that you want to attach to it; it’s reality.
+It’s not racist, sexist, islamophobia, hate speech or any other label that you want to attach to it; it’s reality.

 The fact is criminals do fit certain profiles.
 Profiling has nothing to do with race, but it does have everything to do with appearance.
-Think about it; who is more likely to rob you, the 80-year-old black grandmother in the wheelchair or the teenager sporting gang colors and gang tattoos?
+Think about it; who is more likely to rob you, the 80-year-old black grandmother in the wheelchair or the white teenager sagging his pants below his ass, sporting gang colors and gang tattoos?
 Was the skin color important, or was the person’s overall appearance important?

 Some of this stuff is just common sense, and some of it requires ignoring what the media tells you is wrong and right.